-Micro generators in the 900 to 2000 watt range are capable of powering a couple of small appliances or one large appliance.
-This means that if you only want to use your generator to power a microwave, you’ll be using the majority of your micro generator’s output.
+Micro generators in the 900 to 2000 running wattage range are capable of powering a couple of small appliances or one large appliance.
+This means that if you only want to use your generator to power a microwave, you’ll be using the majority output of your micro size generator.

 The significant advantage of micro-generators is that they’re the most portable and also the quietest.
 If you want to throw your generator into the back of your compact SUV or hatchback car, you’ll have the best chance if it’s a micro-generator.

 You might still need someone to help you pick up a micro-generator if you don’t have a lot of upper body strength.
-However, it’s easy for two people who aren’t particularly healthy to pick up and move a micro-generator.
+However, it’s easy for two people who aren’t particularly healthy to pick up and move a micro-inverter generator.

 Likewise, if you want to run your generator without waking up the neighbors, a micro-generator will keep the whine of the engine under control, though you’ll still be able to hear it if you’re within 25 feet.